Minhao-Zhang/MBTI-Classification/writeups/tutorial.md

-# How to train a Text Classification model with LLMs
+# How to fine tune LLMs to classify MBTI based on text data

 ## Introduction